-Issues such as financial struggles, career changes and even daily stressors could strain a marriage.
-Some common concerns addressed during marriage counselling are parenting, relationship with in-laws, chronic health issues, money, infertility, emotional distance, infidelity, substance use, frequent conflicts, sex and gambling.
+Some common concerns addressed during marriage counselling are chronic health issues, money, infertility, emotional distance, infidelity, substance use, recurring conflicts, infrequent sex and gambling.

-Marriage therapy is recommended for those who find that they:
+Marriage counselling is recommended for those who find that they:

 What do I do if my partner does not want to go for marriage counselling?